Faculty and Staff FAQ’sGeneral

 Yes.
-Currently, enrolled students at UWM must authenticate using Microsoft MFA when logging into Microsoft 365 applications and PAWS.
+Currently, enrolled students at UWM must authenticate using Microsoft MFA when logging into UWM apps.

 No. You must authenticate with Microsoft MFA in order to access Microsoft Teams; therefore, you MUST NOT use a Teams phone number as a verification method.
 When choosing security verification methods, phone number refers to any mobile or landline – you cannot submit a Teams phone as a verification method.